CSCfi/csc-user-guide/docs/apps/gpaw.md

 ```

 !!! warning "Note:"
-    In CSC environment GPAW calculations are run with the **gpaw-python** command.
+    On CSC environment, GPAW calculations are run with the **gpaw-python** command.

 ### Enabling ELPA

-In Mahti, GPAW can use the ELPA library to speed up the diagonalization step.
-Especially with LCAO calculations ELPA can improve
+On Mahti, GPAW can use the ELPA library to speed up the diagonalization step.
+Especially with LCAO calculations, ELPA can improve
 the performance.
-In order to use ELPA, the `'use_elpa'` : True` setting needs to be included in the parallelization options in GPAW input,
+In order to use ELPA, the `'use_elpa' : True` setting needs to be included in the parallelization options in GPAW input
-see [GPAW documentation](https://wiki.fysik.dtu.dk/gpaw/documentation/lcao/lcao.html#notes-on-performance) for more information.
+(see [GPAW documentation](https://wiki.fysik.dtu.dk/gpaw/documentation/lcao/lcao.html#notes-on-performance) for more information).

 ### Batch script examples